UniversalMediaServer/UniversalMediaServer/README.md

 To see a comparison of popular media servers, [click here](http://www.universalmediaserver.com/comparison/)

 Universal Media Server supports all major operating systems, with versions for Windows, Linux and Mac OS X.
-The program streams or transcodes many different types of media formats with little or no configuration.
+The program streams or transcodes many different media formats with little or no configuration.
-It is powered by MEncoder, FFmpeg, tsMuxeR, AviSynth, MediaInfo, VLC and more.
+It is powered by MEncoder, FFmpeg, tsMuxeR, AviSynth, MediaInfo, VLC and more, which combine to offer support for a wide range of media formats.

 ## Current Project Developers